kkasperczyk-no/sdk-nrf/samples/connectedhomeip/lock/README.rst

     Starts the Thread networking in the :ref:`test mode <chip_lock_sample_test_mode>` using the default configuration.

 Button 4:
-    Starts the Bluetooth LE advertising for the predefined period of time and makes the device discoverable over Bluetooth LE.
+    Starts the the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time and makes the device discoverable over Bluetooth LE.
     This button is used during the :ref:`commissioning procedure <chip_lock_sample_remote_control_commissioning>`.

 SEGGER J-Link USB port: